OfficeDev/office-js-docs-pr/excel/excel-add-ins-javascript-reference.md

 _Applies to: Excel 2016, Office 2016_

-Below links describes the high level Excel Objects available in the APIs.
-Each page link contains description of it properties, relationships, and methods available on the object.
+The links below show the high level Excel Objects available in the APIs.
+Each object page link contains a description of the properties, relationships, and methods available on the object.
 Explore the links below to learn more.

-* [Workbook](resources/workbook.md): The top-level object that contains related workbook objects such as worksheets, tables, ranges, etc. It can be used to also list related references.
+* [Workbook](resources/workbook.md): The top-level object that contains related workbook objects such as worksheets, tables, ranges, etc. It also can be used to list related references.
 * [Worksheet](resources/worksheet.md): A member of the Worksheets collection.
 The Worksheets collection contains all the Worksheet objects in a workbook.
 	* [Worksheet Collection](resources/worksheetcollection.md): A collection of all the Workbook objects that are part of the workbook.
-* [Range](resources/range.md): Represents a cell, a row, a column, a selection of cells containing one or more contiguous blocks of cells.
+* [Range](resources/range.md): Represents a cell, a row, a column, or a selection of cells containing one or more contiguous blocks of cells.
 * [Table](resources/table.md): Represents a collection of organized cells designed to make management of the data easy.
 	* [Table Collection](resources/tablecollection.md): A collection of Tables in a workbook or worksheet.
 	* [TableColumn Collection](resources/tablecolumncollection.md): A collection of all the columns in a Table.